The Gap Netball Club has a dual community and competitive focus, and teams of about 9 players are formed in different ways for different age grades.

 The Club organises players into teams in three different ways depending on age: 5s to 10s on preferences, 11s and older through grading, with Opens also having an option to self-select.

-Teams for Downey Park Netball Association (DPNA) Winter Season Modified Rules (8s to 10s) and NetSetGO (5s to 10s) are organised on the basis of personal details and preferences stated on the online registration form: age, friends, school and (for Modified Rules players only) training availability.
+Teams for Downey Park Netball Association (DPNA) Winter Season Modified Rules/NetSetGO(7 years to 10 years) are organised on the basis of personal details and preferences stated on the online registration form: age, friends, school and (for Modified Rules players only) training availability.

 Modified Rules players are asked at registration to indicate their priority for team allocation: friends, skills improvement or training times.

-Winter Season Competitive teams (11s and older) are organised into teams on the basis of grading trials during week 3 of Term 1.
+Winter Season Competitive teams (11 years and older) are organised into teams on the basis of grading trials during the first weeks of Term 1.
 The Gap has a fair and transparent approach to grading, it is done independently by a panel and is done every year.
 This means that players may play in different teams each year.
 See the Grading section to learn more about the process.

 Groups of Winter Season Opens players can ask to register as self-selected teams.
 A self-selected team plays as a team in grading trials to enable the graders to rank them in relation to other Club teams, and must provide their own coach.